TMJ & Headaches

 Our diagnosis of a TMJ disorder includes a complete examination of your head, neck and face.
 We also take x-rays of the temporomandibular joint itself, and review your medical history.
 Upon diagnosis, treatment usually takes place in two phases.
 In Phase One, we use “reversible treatment” to relieve symptoms and provide diagnostic information.
 This may include a specially-made mouth guard called an “orthotic appliance,” anti-inflammatory medications, jaw exercises, physical therapy and stress management.
 In Phase Two, we adjust or correct the occlusion in order to provide an ideal bite.
 This can involve restorative work such as crowns, bridges, or fillings; orthodontics; or physical therapy.
 In rare instances, surgery on the temporomandibular joint itself might be necessary.

-At Dental Associates, your personal dentist is trained to recognize and coordinate the treatment of TMJ disorders with our on-staff specialists, for comprehensive, convenient care available at all four of our offices.
+At Dental Associates, your personal dentist is trained to recognize and coordinate the treatment of TMJ disorders with our on-staff specialists, for comprehensive, convenient care available at all five of our offices.